-The holder of any shares of Preferred Stock will have the right at any time on or after September 30, 1997 in the case of the Series A Exchangeable Preferred Stock and on or after June 30, 2000 in the case of the Series B PIK Preferred Stock, at the holder's option, to convert any or all shares into Common Stock at the conversion rate (subject to adjustment as described below) of 18.1818 shares for each share of Preferred Stock, equivalent to an initial conversion price of \$2.75 for each share of Common Stock.
-The conversion rate was determined by the Company, in consultation with Credit Suisse First Boston.
-Among the factors considered by the Board of Directors in determining the conversion rate were (i) the market value of the Common Stock; (ii) the present and projected operating results and financial condition of the Company; (iii) an assessment of the Company's management and management's analysis of the growth potential of the Company and of the Company's market area; (iv) the aggregate size of the Rights Offering; and (v) the conversion rate which the Board of Directors believes investors would readily accept under current economic circumstances.
+The holder of any shares of Preferred Stock will have the right at any time on or after , 1997 in the case of the Series A Exchangeable Preferred Stock and on or after , 2000 in the case of the Series B PIK Preferred Stock, at the holder's option, to convert any or all shares into Common Stock at any time at the conversion rate (subject to adjustment as described below) of shares for each share of Preferred Stock, equivalent to an initial conversion price of \$ for each share of common Stock.
 If the Preferred Stock is called for redemption, the conversion right will terminate at 5:00 p.m.
-New York City time on the business day prior to the date fixed for such redemption and if not exercised prior to such time, such conversion right will be lost, unless the Company defaults in making the payment due upon redemption.
+New York City time on the business day prior to the date fixed for such redemption and if not exercised prior to such time, such conversion right will be lost, unless the Company defaults in making the payment due upon redemption, except that, with respect to any redemption occurring on or one business day thereafter, the conversion rights will terminate at 5:00 p.m.
+New York City time on the date fixed for redemption such that all holders of shares of Preferred Stock to be redeemed will be entitled to receive the dividend payment (assuming such holders held such shares on the corresponding record date).
 Except as provided in the next paragraph, no payment or adjustment will be made upon any conversion of any share of Preferred Stock or on account of any dividends on the Common Stock issued upon conversion (except that if a converting holder of Preferred Stock is eligible for a dividend on both the Preferred Stock and the Common Stock issued upon conversion, the holder is entitled to the higher of such dividend amounts).
 Following conversion, the holder will no longer have any right to payment of dividends on the shares surrendered for conversion.
-No fractional shares of Common Stock will be issued upon conversion but, in lieu thereof, an appropriate amount will be paid in cash based on the Closing Price for the shares of Common Stock on the day of such conversion.
+No fractional shares of Common Stock will be issued upon conversion but, in lieu thereof, an appropriate amount will be paid in cash based on the reported last sale price for the shares of Common Stock on the NYSE on the day of such conversion.

-If the Company, by dividend or otherwise, declares or makes a distribution on its Common Stock referred to in clause (iv) or (v) of the next following paragraph, the holders of the Preferred Stock, upon the conversion thereof subsequent to the close of business on the date fixed for the determination of shareholders entitled to receive such distribution and prior to the effectiveness of the conversion price adjustment in respect of such distribution, will be entitled to receive for each share of Common Stock into which each such share of Preferred Stock is converted the portion of the shares of Common Stock, rights, warrants, evidences of indebtedness, shares of capital stock, cash and assets so distributed applicable to one share of Common Stock; provided, however, that the Company may, with respect to all holders so converting, in lieu of distributing any portion of such distribution not consisting of cash or securities of the Company, pay such holder cash equal to the fair market value thereof (as determined by the Board of Directors).
+If the Company, by dividend or otherwise, declares or makes a distribution on its Common Stock referred to in clause (iv) or (v) of the next following paragraph, the holders of the Preferred Stock, upon the conversion thereof subsequent to the close of business on the date fixed for the determination of shareholders entitled to receive such distribution and prior to the effectiveness of the conversion price adjustment in respect of such distribution, will be entitled to receive for each share of Common Stock into which each such share of Preferred Stock is converted the portion of the shares of Common Stock, rights, warrants, evidences of indebtedness, shares of capital stock, cash and assets so distributed applicable to one share of Common Stock; provided, however, that the Company may, with respect to all holders for converting, in lieu of distributing any portion of such distribution not consisting of cash or securities of the Company, pay such holder cash equal to the fair market value thereof (as determined by the Board of Directors).